Get an Appointment with a Lawyer Now

 Gifts Between Spouses

-The courts generally view gifts that are exchanged between married and de facto spouses as personal effects in a property settlement.
-Like all liabilities and assets, the gifts will be weighed according to their value at the time of the property settlement, instead of an insured valuation or the original purchase price.
-Even smaller value gifts must be listed on the Financial Statement used to determine the marital property pool.
+The Court generally views gifts that are exchanged between married and de facto spouses as personal effects in a property settlement.
+Like all assets and liabilities, the gifts will be weighed according to their value at the time of the property settlement, instead of an insured valuation or the original purchase price.
+Even smaller value gifts must be listed on the Financial Statement used to determine the available property pool.

 The Engagement Ring